 Thank you for your visit today to The Circumlocution Office.
 At the Circumlocution Office we look at the life and times of one of history’s great writers, Charles Dickens who lived from 1812 – 1870.

 Charles Dickens was an English writer and social critic.
-He is regarded as one of the greatest novelist of the Victorian period and the creator of some of the world’s most memorable fictional characters, such as:
+He is regarded as one of the greatest novelist of the Victorian Era and the creator of some of the world’s most memorable fictional characters and campaigner for social injustice.

 Discover Dickens works

-At the Circumlocution Office we aim to publish not only all of Dickens novels but lots of information about the times, characters and places involved.
-You can discover our first of these by reading about Little Dorrit and discovering the story.
+At the Circumlocution Office we aim to publish not only all of Dickens works but lots of information about the times, characters and places involved.